 I couldn’t pin down exactly when it registered, but I distinctly remember the clarity of when it hit me.

 It was a thought that came after working with a kid for a long time.
-And how long is a long time?
-How long is a piece of string with those cute fruity beads on it?
+And I’m sure you have experienced this before.

 Now I’m talking to you, SLP.
 You who have perhaps lost your way with a student.
 So come with me and step back.
 Get the big picture because your lens might have been on macro zoom for too long.

 Do an assessment and see how they are progressing.
-Assessments shouldn’t only be done when you first see a student, or every three years.
+Assessments shouldn’t only be completed when you first see a student or every three years.
 You can and should do them whenever you need to (rules permitting).
-With severe speech disorders I usually assess every 6-8 weeks to check that I am making system wide changes and my approach is working.
+With severe speech disorders, I usually assess every 6-8 weeks to check that I am making system-wide changes, and my approach is working.
 I might revisit a subtest after hitting it particularly hard in therapy or take language samples in play every two months for calculating MLU.
-I’m a checklist addict because I love saying ‘done’.
+I’m a checklist addict because I love saying ‘done.’

 ACTION: Can you do any formal or formal assessments to get a baseline?

 #2 Do an observation

 Conduct an observation to see the child in a different setting.
 Kids can act completely differently depending on where you see them, who you see them with, and even what time of day you see them.
 Can you see them in the classroom or playground?
 During a particular subject or when there is a transition.
 Can you see them at home or their preschool?
 Students can get so familiar with you, that you are their routine, so this can shake things up and really help you see them in a different light.

 ACTION: What setting can you arrange to see the in – or WHO can you see them with?